ftassy/Polyglot-Tech-Blog/src/en/blog/deploy.md

 };
 ```

 Then push the repository on GitHub.
-If the remote repository is correctly configured, the CI/CD pipeline will deploy the blog.
+If the remote repository is correctly configured, the GitHub Action will deploy the blog.

 ## Conclusion